 SERP participants also are provided with a split dollar life insurance policy ("Policy"), insuring the life of the participant until the participant reaches age 65.
 Although the participant is the owner of the Policy, TeamStaff pays all Policy premiums.
 Each participant has collaterally assigned the Policy to TeamStaff to secure repayment of the premiums through either its cash surrender value or the Policy proceeds.
 The participant's right to the Policy vests in accordance with the same schedule as the SERP and with similar change of control provisions.
-Upon the participant's 65th birthday (and in certain other circumstances provided by the Policy provided the participant releases TeamStaff from all obligations it may have with respect to the participant (including those under the SERP).
+Upon the participant's 65th birthday (and in certain other circumstances provided by the Policy agreement), TeamStaff will release the collateral assignment of the Policy provided the participant releases TeamStaff from all obligations it may have with respect to the participant (including those under the SERP).
 However, given the uncertainty of TeamStaff's ability to continue to maintain this Policy payment arrangement in light of certain of the provisions of the Sarbanes-Oxley Act of 2002, TeamStaff has discontinued paying Policy premiums on behalf of the Chief Executive Officer.